JBShady/COD5-Remastered/README.md

 * Tweaked HUD text elements so none overlap after making the above changes (Max Ammo text, revive related text, hintstrings)
 * Shifted bottom right points scoreboard slightly up and to the left, more visually appealing similar to how it appeared on the console version and Black Ops I
 * Bottom right points color in solo is now dependent on your character (as seen in co-op).
 Togglable, see custom DVAR section
-* Hintstrings now show yellow highlights for keybinds, similar to Multiplayer and all other Call of Duties
+* Hintstrings now show yellow highlights for keybinds, similar to Multiplayer and all other Call of Duty titles
 * Removed objective info screen when pressing tab in solo, using T4M or Plutonium will show solo zombie scoreboard instead
 * Updated the World at War font with an upscale to look better on HD displays, fixing the pixelated round counter
 * Updated crosshair texture with custom HD version, still maintaining the correct art style